VivekCh-003/NatWestAssgn/ReadMe.txt

 The application will be accessible at - http://localhost:8081/swagger-ui/index.html

-I will upload a demo csv file for testing purposes in the zip file
+I will upload a demo csv file for testing purposes